nasa/bingocpp/README.md

 ### Python Bindings
-The python bindings that are needed for integration with bingo can be made by running `make pybind` in the build directory.
+The python bindings that are needed for integration with bingo can be made by running `make bingocpp` in the build directory.

 ### Tests
 Several unit and integration tests can be made upon building.
 You can run the